 While Highland Beach residents are likely to see a slight reduction in their municipal tax rate on their property tax bill in the next few months, the amount of taxes they pay for municipal services could actually increase.

 A proposed budget presented to town commissioners last month recommends keeping the town’s operating tax rate at $3.95 per $1,000 of assessed property value for the third consecutive year.

 Thanks to a…

 Added by Mary Kate Leming on July 30, 2014 at 9:12am — No Comments

 See more photos of…Continue

 Added by Mary Kate Leming on July 29, 2014 at 6:30pm — No Comments

 Feast of the Sea’s third Maestro del Mar Chef Challenge took place July 24 at Salt 7 in Delray Beach.
 Chefs from four Delray Beach restaurants competed, presenting a signature dish that included mahi-mahi.
-The dishes were created in less than 60 minutes and judged on visual…Continue
+The dishes were created in less than 60 minutes and judged on visual appeal, taste, creativity, execution and overall presentation.…Continue

 Added by Mary Kate Leming on July 29, 2014 at 6:12pm — No Comments

 Twenty minutes into the U.S. Team’s World Cup opener against Ghana,…Continue